AstarNetwork/astar-docs/docs/builder-guides/astar_features/run_local_network.md

 ./astar --port 30333 --ws-port 9944 --rpc-port 9933 --rpc-cors all --alice --dev
 ```

-You will be able to see the local Astar collator node info and new blocksafter successfully running it.
+You will be able to see the local Astar collator node info and new blocks after successfully running the local network.
 ![Untitled](img-localchain-cookbook/Untitled%201.png)
 ![Untitled](img-localchain-cookbook/Untitled%202.png)

-You can check a full list of subcommand and explanation using the following command:
+You can check a full list of subcommands and explanations by using the following command:

 ```jsx
 ./astar help